bytefish/bytefish.de/blog/using_a_requireassertion_policy_to_authorize_odata_requests.md

 author: Philipp Wagner
 summary: Refactoring the ODataAuthorization library to use a RequireAssertion Policy.

-In a project I am going to use the ODataAuthorization library, which is a library for implementing authorization for an OData-enabled API.
+`ODataAuthorization` is a library for implementing authorization for an OData-enabled API.
 It was originally written by Microsoft and I have ported it to ASP.NET Core OData a few years ago:

 * [https://github.com/bytefish/ODataAuthorization](https://github.com/bytefish/ODataAuthorization)